joergenb/arf_topic_x/presentation.md

 5. Considered using a composite identifier for each WRP-instance (business register id + "client_id")
         - probably breaks EU-ID syntax and other side-effects

+---

+**Challenge 3:**  How is IntendedUse bound to an Intermediary in TS5 API calls?

+Basically same attack as before, but here the Intermediary RP over-asks credentials from services that end-RPs own run themselves.

+Since the `IntendedUse` class is not linked on of the specific Intermediaries, it appears to be no way for an end-relying party to stop such attack?
+No way for its Data y,  Th